Organisation: National Deaf Children's Society

 You will have recent experience of advice and casework or a strong legal background in social welfare law, ideally in the area of education SEN.

 We are open to considering a trainee position to develop someone into the role providing they have the right skills and aptitude.
-To be considered at trainee level, we would be looking for someone with experience of either providing advice or casework in social welfare law and a legal qualification or CPD in an area of law.
+To be considered for the trainee position, we would be looking for someone with experience of either providing advice or casework in social welfare law and a legal qualification or CPD in an area of law.
 Excellent communication and organisation skills will need to be demonstrated.

-The salary paid at trainee level would be between £28,130 - £32,865, and we would be prepared to support and pay for the relevant courses such as IPSEA training or advisor training in order to support and develop the right individual.
-Following successful completion of training and probation the salary will increase to the level specified in the advert of £33,811.
+The salary paid to a trainee would be between £25,696 – £30,428, and we would be prepared to support and pay for the relevant courses such as IPSEA training or adviser training in order to support and develop the right individual.
+Following successful completion of training and probation, the salary will increase to the level specified in the advert of £29,484.
 Please specify if you would like to be considered for the trainee position under the skills and experience section of the application form.

-To apply for this role, you will have to complete an online application and show how you meet the person specification criteria as outlined in the job description.
-To do this, we suggest you download both documents to help you from our website:
+You will have to complete an online application and show how you meet the person specification criteria, as outlined in the job description.
+To do this we suggest you download both documents to help you (these can be found at the start of the application process).
+Currently, the application process works best on desktop / laptop devices.